Therapy for Trauma

 Manhattan (In-Person) | New York & California (Online)

-Feeling constantly on edge or easily startled
+Feeling constantly on alert or easily startled

-Emotional numbness or disconnection
+Emotional numbness, detachment, or disconnection

 Strong reactions that feel confusing or out of proportion

-How Trauma Shows Up in Daily Life
+Trauma in Daily Life

 Difficulty relaxing or feeling safe in your body